You are here:

 The Strategic and Economic Dialogue (S&ED) is a broad and high level exchange between the U.S. and Chinese governments.
 Discussions focus on a wide range of bilateral, regional, and global issues of strategic and economic importance in the immediate and long term.

-The U.S. Department of State and the U.S. Department of the Treasury have announced that the seventh session of the U.S.-China Strategic and Economic Dialogue (S&ED) will be held in Washington, D.C., in late June 2015.
+The seventh session of the U.S.-China Strategic and Economic Dialogue (S&ED) took place in Washington, D.C., in late June 2015.

 The S&ED is held on an annual basis rotating between the countries.
 The purpose of the S&ED is for the U.S. and China to address our shared opportunities and challenges in the 21st century.